Lyon fire Aouar warning to Arsenal as they claim reported €35m offer is too low | Goal.com

 However, the Gunners have seen their initial approach turned down, and as it stands, Aouar will line up for Lyon against Lorient in Ligue 1 on Sunday afternoon.

-Aulas confirmed that Arsenal's offer failed to match the club's €60 million (£55m/$70m) valuation of Auoar via social media, telling his followers on Twitter: "There will be very few departures.
+Aulas confirmed that Arsenal's offer failed to match the club's €60 million (£55m/$70m) valuation of the 22-year-old via social media, telling his followers on Twitter: "There will be very few departures.
 For Houssem, Arsenal is too far from his value.

 "We are counting on him to play a great game in Lorient and lead Lyon in the Champions League next year."